 This page explains how you can write me or meet me.

-My random musings on technical and non-technical issues.
+My occasional musings on technical and non-technical issues.

 You can find my PhD thesis and my academic papers here.